3a1b2c3/seeingSpace/README.md

 <img src="https://user-images.githubusercontent.com/74843139/134804512-4c7ab394-319e-4952-895c-405799bf5073.png" width=300>

 <small><i>Source: http://www.aamspi.com/services/aerial-photogrammetry/</i></small>
+####  Simultaneous localization and mapping: SLAM
+A seminal work in SLAM is the research of R.C.
+Smith and P. Cheeseman on the representation and estimation of spatial uncertainty in 1986.[26][27]
+Other pioneering work in this field was conducted by the research group of Hugh F. Durrant-Whyte in the early 1990s.[28] which showed that solutions to SLAM exist in the infinite data limit.
+This finding motivates the search for algorithms which are computationally tractable and approximate the solution.

 #### The 5D and 7D Plenoptic function (Adelson and Bergen, 1991)
 To generate photo-realistic views of a real-world scene from any viewpoint, it not only requires to understand the 3D scene geometry, but also to model complex viewpoint-dependent appearance resulting from sophisticated light transport phenomena.
 The world as we see it using our eyes is a continuous three-dimensional function of the spatial coordinates.
 A photograph is a two-dimensional map of the “no of photons” that map from the three-dimensional scene.
 A point in the scene is imaged by measuring the emitted and reflected light that converges on the sensor plane.